Ga naar Nederlandstalige versie

 “Walt Disney World’s n°1 place to get drunk”

 It’s not easy to describe EPCOT.
 Some people consider it as a Disneyfied world’s fair, others just come here to get drunk and fat.
 One thing is sure: EPCOT definitely isn’t an ordinary theme park.
-It opened as EPCOT Center in 1982 and it’s currently the 7th most visited theme park on the planet.
+It opened as EPCOT Center in 1982 and it currently is the 9th most visited theme park on the planet.
 EPCOT is directly linked to the Walt Disney World Monorail System, which makes it super easy (and lots of fun) to travel between EPCOT, Magic Kingdom and the Transportation and Ticket Center.

 ROLLER COASTERS

 EPCOT hasn’t offered a roller coaster for almost 40 years.
-However, this changed due to the addition of Guardians of the Galaxy – Cosmic Rewind.
+However, this changed in 2022 due to the addition of Guardians of the Galaxy – Cosmic Rewind.
 This Vekoma ride was installed on the former location of Ellen’s Energy Adventure, which closed in 2017.
 Cosmic Rewind has a total length of 1.7 kilometres, which makes it the longest coaster in Florida.
 But that’s not the only feature that makes this ride impressive.
-The Imagineers created an elaborately themed queue, two great pre-shows and a first-rate coaster experience.
-Cosmic Rewind makes use of a backwards launch, spinning cars, catchy pop music and some of the most qualitative projections in the theme park business.
+The Imagineers created an elaborately themed queue, two great pre-shows and a first-class coaster experience.
+Cosmic Rewind contains a backwards launch, spinning cars, catchy pop music and some of the most qualitative projections in the theme park business.
 Despite its thrilling nature, the ride isn’t overly intense.
 I’d define it as a family thrill, just like Hagrid’s Magical Creatures Motorbike Adventure at Universal Orlando Resort.

 DARK RIDES

 EPCOT is dominated by a 55-metre tall sphere.
 This is one of Walt Disney World’s most famous landmarks, but it’s more than just a recognizable structure.
 This sphere also houses Spaceship Earth, an enormous dark ride dedicated to the evolution of communication.
 Fortunately, this really isn’t as boring as it sounds.
-Spaceship Earth features beautiful animatronics, original scenes and a world-class soundtrack.
+Spaceship Earth features great audio-animatronics, beautiful scenes and a world-class soundtrack.
 And there’s even more good news: a ride on Spaceship Earth lasts surprisingly long and queues are usually very manageable.

 EPCOT’s newest dark ride can be found at World Showcase’s French pavilion.
 It’s called Remy’s Ratatouille Adventure and it’s a carbon copy of the Ratatouille dark ride at Walt Disney Studios Park in Paris.
 I’m in love with the ride’s beautiful station and the music, but the overall experience remains underwhelming.
 Ratatouille actually feels like it’s a Universal ride that ended up at Disney World.
 It mostly relies on 3D screens and it lacks a real finale.
 Don’t get me wrong… this attraction is obviously a perfect fit for the French pavilion, but it’s very mediocre if you compare it to other modern Disney dark rides.
 I wouldn’t wait more than 30 minutes to ride it.